 - Matcha and white chocolate are a perfect flavour combination.
 The sweetness of the white chocolate balances out the slight bitterness of the matcha powder.

-- These cookies freeze well.
+- These matcha cookies freeze well.
 They can be made in advance and baked whenever you’re in the mood for a fresh, warm cookie.

 Ingredients